rhdtownsend/gyre/doc/source/user-guide/faq.rst

 ...compile GYRE?
   See the :ref:`install-compile` section.

-...compile a statically linked verion of GYRE?
+...compile a statically linked version of GYRE?
   Set the :envvar:`STATIC` environment variable to ``yes`` prior to compilation.
 Note that this currently only works on Linux platforms, and when then :envvar:`CRMATH` environment variable is set to